TobiWestermann/OutOfPhase/README.md

                                                             Do you need a midi-keyboard display (default is no))
 8. Test if the template builds (should without error) and start coding your plugin

+## Important files to look for

+### PluginSettingsh
+In this file you can set the block size of your internal synchronous (fixed size) data processor.
+Furthermore all global graphic adjustments are defined here.

+### YourPluginName.cpp and .h

+After renaming the file you use these two files to implement the algorithm and the GUI.
+Always start with the definition of the parameters.

 ## Example to use the template